sandeepzachariah/sandeepzachariah/README.md

 ## About Me
 I am a robotics engineer from India.
-- Incoming MS in Robotics student at Carnegie Mellon Univeristy (CMU).
+- MS in Robotics student at Carnegie Mellon Univeristy (CMU).
-- Currently working as Project Scientist at the Intelligent Robotics Teammate Lab at the Indian Institute of Technology Delhi (IITD).
+- Former Project Scientist at the Intelligent Robotics Teammate Lab at the Indian Institute of Technology Delhi (IITD).
 - Completed bachelors in Electronics and Communication Engineering from the National Institute of Technology Calicut (NITC).